Climate of Australia: Victoria

 Victoria has a varied climate despite its small size.
 It ranges from semi-arid and hot in the north-west, to temperate and cool along the coast.
 Victoria's main land feature, the Great Dividing Range, produces a cooler, mountain climate in the centre and east of the state.

 The coastal plain south of the Great Dividing Range has Victoria's mildest climate.
 Regular frontal systems off the Southern Ocean significantly mitigate the heat of summer.
 Melbourne and other large cities are located in this temperate region.

 The Mallee and upper Wimmera are Victoria's warmest regions with hot winds blowing from nearby deserts.
 Average temperatures top 32 C during summer and 15 C in winter.
 Victoria's highest maximum temperature of 48.8 C was recorded in Hopetoun on 7 February 2009, during the 2009 south-eastern Australia heat wave.
 A screen temperature of 50.7 C was recorded on 7 January 1906 in Mildura.

 The Victorian Alps in the eastern and central regions constitute the coldest climate of Victoria.
-The Alps are part of the Great Dividing Range extending east–west through the centre of Victoria.
-Average maximum temperatures are less than 9 C in winter and below 0 C in the highest parts of the ranges.
+The Alps are part of the Great Dividing Range extending longitudinally through the centre of Victoria.
+Average maximum temperatures are less than 9 C in winter; below 0 C in the highest parts of the ranges.
 The state's lowest minimum temperature of -11.7 C was recorded at Omeo on 13 June 1965, and again at Falls Creek on 3 July 1970.

 Victoria is the wettest Australian state after Tasmania.
 Rainfall in Victoria increases from north to south, with higher averages in areas of high altitude.
 Median annual rainfall exceeds 1800 mm in some parts of the Northeast but is less than 250 mm in the Mallee.

-Rain is heaviest in the Otway Ranges on the southwest coast and West Gippsland in South-Central Victoria, and in the mountainous Northeast.
-Snow often falls on the low-lying hilly country in the centre of the state, and on rare occasions may also fall to sea level.
-Rain falls most frequently in winter, but summer precipitation is heavier.
+Rain is heaviest in the Otway Ranges on the southwest coast and West Gippsland in south-central Victoria, and in the mountainous Northeast.
+Snow often falls on the low-lying hilly country in the centre of the state, and on rare occasions may also fall to sea level on the southernmost beaches.
+Rain falls most frequently in winter, but summer rainfall is heavier.
 Rainfall is most reliable in Gippsland and the Western District, making them both leading farming areas.
 Victoria's highest recorded daily rainfall was 375 mm at Tanybryn in the Otway Ranges on 22 March 1983.